Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Final Words

-It took us a few years to make it around to visiting Siquijor as it does take some effort to reach.
-But, we’ve already decided to return again next year!
+It took us a few years to make it around to visiting Siquijor as it does take some effort to reach, but we’re glad we did!
 You spend your days driving on empty roads, shielded by coconut and banana groves.
 Every vista is stunning, whether you’re navigating the coastal road or getting lost in the hills in search of yet another waterfall.

 Siquijor is home to some of the friendliest people we’ve met on our Philippine travels.
 Similar to Camotes Islands, we found everyone welcomed us with a wave or a smile, and you’re not bothered by people selling you things on the beach.
 In fact, mostly you have beaches all to yourself aside from the odd fisherman.